janstehno/cotw-companion/README.md

 The updates usually take me **1-3 days** or even **3 weeks** to process.
 Do not forget that I am alone.
 New weapon pack or small updates will not take so long.
 However new map will.
 I have to recreate whole map background.
 Find all outposts, lookouts and hides.
-Find all the information about animals (trophy scores, weights, locations, need zones) as well as make screenshots of them and create their heads for the app.
-Translate everything into 10 languages and make sure that everything is as correct as it can be.
+Find all the information about animals like trophy scores, weights, locations, furs, need zones.
+As well as make screenshots of them to create their head images and anatomy.
+Then translate everything into at least 10 languages and make sure that everything is as correct as it can be.

 ## Thank you!

-For those who at least mentioned the app anywhere and especially for those who regularly use my app:
-Thank you very much for your support and reviews you gave me.
+For those who at least mentioned the app anywhere and especially for those who regularly use my app - Thank you very much for your support and reviews you gave me.
 I appreciate it a lot.
-To this day, the app was used at least once by almost **50K** users on Android and almost **25K** users on iOS.
+To this day, the app was used at least once by almost **50K** users on both Android and iOS.
 Which is totally awesome and I did not think this could be possible.

 ## Support Me

-It will be appreciated a lot.
+If you consider to support me and my work it will be appreciated a lot.
 It also encourages me to update the app.
 Thank you everyone who already did or will do.
 You can do so by using one of the following platforms:
 [Paypal](https://paypal.me/toastovac) -
 [Buy me a coffee](https://www.buymeacoffee.com/toastovac) -
 [Patreon](https://www.patreon.com/Toastovac)